microsoft/playwright/docs-src/api-body.md

 ## method: Page.workers
 - returns: <[Array]<[Worker]>>

 This method returns all of the dedicated [WebWorkers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) associated with the page.

 > **NOTE** This does not contain ServiceWorkers

 # class: Frame

-At every point of time, page exposes its current frame tree via the [page.mainFrame()]() and [frame.childFrames()]() methods.
+At every point of time, page exposes its current frame tree via the [`method: Page.mainFrame`]() and [`method:
+Frame.childFrames`]() methods.

 [Frame] object's lifecycle is controlled by three events, dispatched on the page object:
-- [page.on('frameattached')]() - fired when the frame gets attached to the page.
+- [`event: Page.frameattached`]() - fired when the frame gets attached to the page.
 A Frame can be attached to the page only once.
-- [page.on('framenavigated')]() - fired when the frame commits navigation to a different URL.
+- [`event: Page.framenavigated`]() - fired when the frame commits navigation to a different URL.
-- [page.on('framedetached')]() - fired when the frame gets detached from the page.
+- [`event: Page.framedetached`]() - fired when the frame gets detached from the page.
 A Frame can be detached from the page only once.

 An example of dumping frame tree: